alemesa/mac-setup/README.md

 git config --global credential.helper osxkeychain
 ```

-Typical .gitconfig will look like this, be free to remove alias
+Typical .gitconfig will look like this, be free to remove aliases

 ```bash
 [user]